 03 of 10

 White rice has an incredible shelf life.
 It'll keep for four to five years in the pantry.
-Brown rice has a much shorter shelf life, lasting six to eight months in the pantry and eight to 12 months in the refrigerator.
+Brown rice has is more nutritious but has a shorter shelf life, lasting six to eight months in the pantry and eight to 12 months in the refrigerator.
 Since brown rice is more nutrient-dense, consider keeping it in the freezer, where it'll stay usable forever.

 04 of 10

 Peanut butter is a cheap and versatile source of protein.
-Use it as a spread for sandwiches and bagels, add it to shakes, or whip up delectable desserts like peanut butter cookies and fudge.
-Peanut butter also appears in savory Asian dishes, like Thai peanut chicken.
+A 16-ounce jar costs about three dollars.
+Beyond using it as a spread for sandwiches and bagels, you can add it to shakes, or whip up delectable desserts like peanut butter bars, cookies and fudge.
+Peanut butter also appears in savory dishes, like Thai peanut chicken.

 Unopened peanut butter is good for a year past the best-by date printed on the jar, so stock up when you find it on sale.
 Once you open the jar, it will last about three months.
 Natural peanut butter is an exception to this rule.
 It's good for two to three months past the printed best-buy date when stored in the pantry.
 It stretches to three to six months when stored in the refrigerator.Continue to 5 of 10 below.

 Most fruits have a high water content, so they go bad quickly.
 If you're tired of finding science experiments in your fruit bowl, make apples your go-to fruit.
 Under the right storage conditions, they'll keep for up to five months, which means you can safely stock up when you find a deal on your favorite variety.
 When your apples start to go soft, all is not lost.
 They can still be used to make applesauce or apple butter.